puli-101/3TI_Graph_Visualizer/square_solver/README.md

 - With `--minimal`: prints only the tensor and total number of solutions.
 - With `--csv`: prints a CSV line like `n,m,k,q,typeA_count,typeB_count,...`.

+## Warning

+To use the `groebner_tester.sh` script on your system, modify the location of your sage environment

 ## Authors

-Developed by David Pulido Cornejo and collaborators as part of a combinatorial-algebraic investigation into the 3-Tensor Isomorphism Problem.
+Developed by David Pulido Cornejo under the supervision of Laurane Marco as part of a combinatorial-algebraic study of the 3-Tensor Isomorphism Problem @ EPFL/LASEC.